weaponizedPi/ProxyBoxy/README.md

 6. Execute connection.sh and read the output, if successful, you should see the images downloaded via wget, decoded output, and a messages asking you to verify the tunnel on port 2224 on your cloud server.
 You can use a local system for testing if you do not have a cloud host to work with.

-# RasPI

-NOTE ANY CHANGES with PI in notes at home

 # Boot